-- 7.1 Local Plan Policy GI2 Open space, sport and recreation seeks to safeguard and enhance open space, sport and recreational facilities and to require direct provision of new high quality open space, sport and recreation facilities on new residential sites and/or seek contributions from smaller sites, where appropriate. - 7.2 The Harborough Open Space Strategy (HOSS) 2021 explains how the Council manages and secures the future of open spaces in its ownership and how it will work in partnership with others to enable new open space to come forward in the future.
-The HOSS seeks to enhance and protect existing opens space and to enable new open space provision.
+7.2.1 The Harborough Open Space Strategy (HOSS) 2021 (Planning policy background documents | Planning policy background documents | Harborough District Council) explains how the Council manages and secures the future of open spaces in its ownership and how it will work in partnership with others to enable new open space to come forward in the future.
+The HOSS seeks to enhance and protect existing open space and to enable new open space provision.

-Paragraph 9.3.5 in the adopted Local Plan indicates that these standards may be reviewed in subsequent iterations of the Open Space Strategy itself.
+Paragraph 9.3.5 in the adopted Local Plan indicates that these standards may be reviewed in subsequent iterations of the Open Spaces Strategy itself.

-- 7.3 As set out in local plan policy GI2 (paragraph 9.3.5) the level of contributions will be periodically reviewed to ensure that they are accurate and will be calculated for each development from a detailed assessment of the range of existing open space in the area.
-Generally contributions towards open space typologies would be required where there would be a capacity issue or an under-supply or quality issue. - 7.4 A commuted sum will normally be requested to ensure arrangements for the maintenance of the facilities is secured in accordance with the Open Spaces Strategy should the Council decide to take ownership of a site.
+7.2.2 As set out in Local Plan Policy GI2 (paragraph 9.3.5) the level of contributions will be periodically reviewed to ensure that they are accurate and will be calculated for each development from a detailed assessment of the range of existing open space in the area.
+Generally, contributions towards open space typologies would be required where there would be a capacity issue or an under-supply or quality issue.

+7.2.3 A commuted sum will normally be requested to ensure arrangements for the maintenance of the facilities is secured in accordance with the Open Spaces Strategy should the Council decide to take ownership of a site.
 It should not be assumed that open space will be adopted by the local authority.
 Each case will be considered individually.
 They may be managed by a management company (MANCO) or a Parish Council.